MarikenvdVelden/willingness-to-accept-compromises/README.md

 See the scripts in `src/data-processing` for details on how these files were constructed  for the [observational](src/data-processing/clean_data_obs.md) and the [experimental data](src/data-processing/clean_data_exp.md).

 # Results
-* [Observational Study](src/analysis/obervational_study.md) Demonstrates the analyses to test and visualise hypothesis 1.
+* [Observational Study](src/analysis/observational/obervational_study.md) Demonstrates the analyses to test and visualise hypothesis 1.
 In addition, we report that the results are robust against specifications:
 	- Political Trust predicted by Willingness to Accept Compromise per country
 	- Effect of recoding missing values
-* [Experiment](src/analysis/experiment.md) Demonstrates the analyses to test and visualise hypothesis 1 -- 5.
-In addition, we report the exploratory results for:
+* [Experiment](src/analysis/experiment/experiment.md) Demonstrates the analyses to test and visualise hypothesis 1 -- 5.
+In addition, we report the exploratory results for various political moderators as well as various robustness checks.

 # Code of Conduct
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.